tc39/notes/es7/2016-11/nov-30.md

 YK: Thanks to DE for improvements to meeting process, has assisted chair.

-YK: FInding a good chair is not an emergency, in case we end up with a bad chair.
+YK: Finding a good chair is not an emergency, in case we end up with a bad chair.

 AWB: We need a collective sense of urgency here.
 IS: What is also important that TC39 members think about what kind of chair / vice chair (that position is also open...) they would like to see for the next period.
 In the past 6 years we had a chair who was not an ECMAScript expert, so really neutral, but with the current new requirements maybe a chair with some strategic guidance would be good.
 This is really something TC39 should think about and decide.